Farzi: Production

 Farzi was first conceived as a film by Raj & DK with Shahid Kapoor and Nawazuddin Siddiqui in 2014.
 Kriti Sanon joined the cast by the end of the year.
 By 2019, it was expanded into a television series with Kapoor still attached.
 In January 2021, Kapoor confirmed that Raashii Khanna had joined the project.
 In September 2021, Bhuvan Arora said that he was working on the series.
 Raj & DK offered a part to Vijay Sethupathi when they were in Chennai filming The Family Man; he joined the production 40 days after they began filming.
 He credited his co-star Raashii Khanna, with whom he had worked before in Tamil films, for making him comfortable on set.

 Principal photography began at Film City, Mumbai in July 2021.
 Filming also took place in parts of Mumbai, Goa, Alibaug, Nepal, and Jordan.
 Pankaj Kumar served as the cinematographer.

 The series was officially announced by Amazon on 28 April 2022, during the launch exhibit of 40 Indian projects sanctioned by the company.
 Kapoor, Sethupathi, Khanna, Kay Kay Menon, Regina Cassandra, Zakir Hussain, Bhuvan Arora, Amol Palekar, and Kubbra Sait were all announced to star.

 Writer Sita Menon stated that a scene indicating a crossover with Raj & DK's show The Family Man was not pre-planned and that the idea came to Raj on the day of the shoot.
 DK later confirmed the crossover, stating the worlds in the two series "run parallel to each other".

 Soundtrack

 The duo Sachin–Jigar, who are frequent collaborators of Raj & DK, composed music for the series.
 They composed two songs, "Paisa Hai Toh" and "Sab Farzi".
 Tanishk Bagchi composed the third song, "Aasmaan".
 A soundtrack album comprising these three songs was released by Sony Music India on 28 January 2023.
+Another track, "Fark Nahi Padta", composed by Sachin-Jigar, performed by Nikhil Paul George and rapper DRV was released separately in March 2023.